 DepositPhotos

-Last but not least, always consider the competition—even high-growth stocks can be underwhelming by comparison.
-For instance, if an e-commerce and cloud services company is growing at a 40% rate, that might actually disappoint shareholders if similar companies are growing at a 50%-plus clip at the same time.
+Similarly, we have to consider the competition.
+For instance, if an AI company is growing at a 40% rate, that might sound great … but if similar companies are growing at a 50%-plus clip, that AI company could be viewed as a laggard.

-Not all growth stocks are good investments, then, even if they are growing—and even if they’re a very high-growth company.
-That means you have to look past the surface to really find the best growth stocks to buy.
+In other words: Not all growth stocks are good investments, even if they’re growing … heck, even if they’re growing quickly!
+That means we have to look past the surface to really find the best growth stocks to buy.

 The Best Growth Stocks to Buy Now